filecoin-project/venus-docs/docs/Using-venus-Shared-Modules.md

 --owner <OWNER_ADDRESS>  \
 # Choose between 32G or 64G for mainnet
 --sector-size 512M \
-# Choose from nerpa, calibration.
-Leave out --network for mainet?
+# Choose from nerpa, calibration for testnets
+# Leave out this flag for mainnet
 --network nerpa \
 # Config for different shared venus modules
 --node-url /ip4/<IP_ADDRESS_OF_VENUS>/tcp/3453 \